Installing SPEC MPI2007 Under Unix and Linux

 exclude that toolset using the '-e' switch.

-In any case, the toolset selected will not affect your benchmark scores.
+The toolset selected will not affect your benchmark scores.

 linux-suse101-i386 For 32-bit x86 Linux systems running SuSE